 - Buildings and infrastructure;

 To ensure environmentally and socially responsible behaviour remains an integral part of our operations, we undertake to:

 - Aim for environmental best practice in our operations and communicate our efforts and achievements to our clients, business partners and stakeholders

 - Maintain the health and well being of our camels

-- Reduce contributions to greehouse gas emissions and improve resilience and adapation to climate change.
+- Reduce contributions to greenhouse gas emissions and improve resilience and adaptation to climate change.